davidlazar/PircBot/README.md

 # Usage

-PircBot can be installed by typing:
+PircBot' can be installed by typing:

     $ ant

-This makes the PircBot library available to projects that depend on it through Ivy.
+This makes the PircBot' library available to projects that depend on it through Ivy.
 The library can also be used via the resulting `build/artifacts/pircbot.jar` file.

-For general documentation on using PircBot once it's installed, see the [jibble.org PircBot website](http://www.jibble.org/pircbot.php).
-See [ReminderBot](https://github.com/davidlazar/ReminderBot) for an example of how to use the new features provided by this version of PircBot.
+For general documentation on using PircBot' once it's installed, see the [jibble.org PircBot website](http://www.jibble.org/pircbot.php).
+See [ReminderBot](https://github.com/davidlazar/ReminderBot) for an example of how to use the new features provided by PircBot'.

 # Contributing